 Based on the MR James story 'Casting the Runes', this one's a slow-burning creeper.
 An attempt to unmask a murderous cult, led by the devilish Dr Karswell, turns into a supernatural cat-and-mouse game between Karswell's curses and the man trying to bring him down.
 Kate Bush sampled it on the intro of 'Hounds of Love' too.
 It's in the trees!
 It's coming!

-The hype around Ari Aster's first film, Hereditary, seems a little overblown in retrospect, but his follow-up more than delivered.
+Ari Aster's follow-up more than delivered on the hype around his name after Hereditary.
 It's a break-up film at heart, following bereaved Dani and emotionally stunted Christian as they try to ignore their dead relationship by going on a spring break trip to Sweden for their mate Pelle's traditional family shindig.
 Some of the most unbelievably fucked-up images follow.
 We'll not ruin anything, but suffice to say come the ending, you'll be looking fondly looking back on the bit where two old people got their skulls smashed by a lad with a big hammer.

 Get Out (2017)